-38 Dr. Bharucha (Consultant Haematologist at Belfast City Hospital): See Schedule of Persons for details
+39 Dr. Bharucha (Consultant Haematologist at Belfast City Hospital): See Schedule of Persons for details

-39 Professor Jack Crane (State Pathologist): See Schedule of Persons for details
+40 Professor Jack Crane (State Pathologist): See Schedule of Persons for details

-Adam's surgery.
-He acknowledged the surgery was technically difficult and stated: "the kidney was successfully put into to the child and perfused quite well initially and started to produce urine.
+Coroner from Dr. O'Hara's office and there is a conversation between the Coroner and Dr. O'Hara, following which it is agreed that the equipment should be independently examined.
+11 th December 1995 Dr. Fiona Gibson sends her report to Dr. George Murnaghan apologising for him not receiving the report last week: "Please find it enclosed - I hope it is appropriate" Ref: 059-065-151 December 1995 Letter from Mr. Patrick Keane to Susan Young in which he very briefly describes the progress of Adam's surgery.
+He acknowledged the surgery was technically difficult and stated: Ref: 059-056-133 "the kidney was successfully put into to the child and perfused quite well initially and started to produce urine.
 At the end of the procedure it was obvious that the kidney was not perfusing as well as it had initially done but this is by no means unusual in renal transplantation.
 The whole operating procedure about 3 hours.
 I was informed later on that day that the child had severe cerebral oedema and that he was probably brain dead.
 In summary, therefore, the operation was difficult but a successful result was achieved at the end of the procedure" ?
-December 1995 Coroner telephones Dr. Edward Sumner 40 who agreed to provide an opinion for the Inquest Ref: 011-027-128 13 th December 1995 Letter from the Coroner to Dr. Alison Armour advising her of his meeting on 3rd December 1995 with Drs.
+December 1995 Ref: 011-027-128 13 th December 1995 Letter from the Coroner to Dr. Alison Armour advising her of his meeting on 3rd December 1995 with Drs.
 Murnaghan, Gaston and Lyons during which they expressed the view that "the death had nothing to do with anaesthetics" and agreed that it is "an immensely complex case".
 The letter also states that Drs.
-Gaston and Lyons felt there was a need for the opinion of a Paediatric Anaesthetist and that Dr. Edward Sumner had agreed to provide an opinion.
-He also states that he had the impression from something said by Dr. Denis O'Hara that the findings of 'gross cerebral oedema' could be explained by the time Adam was on the ventilator.
-The letter concludes by passing on Dr. Edward Sumner's request that: "he be sent copies of all the notes - everything you have" Ref: 011-027-128 14 th Letter from Dr. David Webb to Dr Ref: 059-061-147
+Gaston and Ref: 011-027-128 Ref: 093-024 Ref: 094-235- 1105